 It is also an opportunity for prospective users to hear about the unique capabilities of ANSTO’s scientific infrastructure, which comprises a suite of neutron beam instruments in Sydney and synchrotron beamline in Melbourne.
 ANSTO also offers a range of other capabilities for scientific investigations including radiation measurements, use of natural and radioactive isotopes, radiochemistry, materials characterisation, accelerator mass spectrometry and ion beam analysis among others.

-“The real power of accessing ANSTO is the possibility of using complimentary instruments in a single investigation within one organisation, “ said Dr Miles Apperley, Head of Research Infrastructure.
+“The real power of accessing ANSTO is the possibility of using complementary instruments in a single investigation within one organisation, “ said Dr Miles Apperley, Head of Research Infrastructure.